jgb36/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/tasks/develop_test_plan.md

 2. The testing criteria for each tool have been clearly defined
 3. The steps required to evaluate each tool's features and capabilities have been documented

+The dependencies for this task are:
+1. Shortlisted tools have been identified.
+2. Requirements for the tool have been defined.
+3. The testing team has a good understanding of the tools and their capabilities.

 ## Effort Estimate:
 * 10 hours